smaakage85/shapemaker/README.md

     ├── aws/                      # Shell scripts for integrating the project with Sagemaker.
     ├── configs/                  # Configurations for Sagemaker endpoints, training jobs, etc.
     ├── images/                   # Docker images for model training and model endpoint.
-    ├── server/                   # Configuration of a NGINX web server for the model endpoint.
+    ├── server/                   # Configuration of a default NGINX web server for the model endpoint.
     ├── .envrc                    # Project-specific environment variables.
-    ├── Makefile                  # Project-specific tasks.
+    ├── Makefile                  # Command-line functions for project-specific tasks.
     ├── train.py                  # Script for training the model.
+Builds into the training image.
     ├── app.py                    # Application code for the model endpoint.
+Builds into the endpoint image.
     ├── requirements_modelpkg.txt # Python packages required by the model.
-    └── requirements_dev.txt      # Python packages required in development mode.
+    └── requirements_dev.txt      # Other python packages required in development mode.

 ## :file_folder: Tasks

-All tasks related to interacting with the model project are implemented with shell functions in `Makefile`.
+All tasks related to interacting with the model project are implemented with command-line functions in `Makefile`.

 `make` + <kbd>space</kbd> + <kbd>tab</kbd> + <kbd>tab</kbd> lists all available `make` targets.

 ## :repeat: Enable Automation Workflows

-Connect the Github Repository with your AWS account by providing your AWS credentials as secrets in your `Github` repository with names *AWS_ACCESS_KEY_ID* and *AWS_SECRET_ACCESS_KEY*.
+Upload your project to Github and connect the Github Repository with your AWS account by providing your AWS credentials as secrets in your `Github` repository with names:

+1. *AWS_ACCESS_KEY_ID*
+2. *AWS_SECRET_ACCESS_KEY*